emlynoregan/pybOTL/README.md

 pybOTL
 =======

+*NOTE: This is version 2 of bOTL (with outdated documentation related more to version 1).
+The current version of bOTL is bOTL 3, available here.

 This is the Python reference implementation of bOTL.

 You can use bOTL in your code by simply including the file bOTL.py .
 Have a look at main.py for an example of how to use it (and find more detail in the tests).